researchstudio-sat/webofneeds/webofneeds/won-bot/README.md

 ## Implementing a Bot

 To create a new bot, we recommend to use the [bot skeleton](https://github.com/researchstudio-sat/bot-skeleton) as a template, providing all needed functions for a bot in the WoN.
 Click [here](https://github.com/researchstudio-sat/bot-skeleton/generate) to go directly to the repository creation.
+In addition, several examples for common tasks are provided below.
+To deal with RDF, refer to the [Apache Jena documentation](https://jena.apache.org/documentation/rdf/index.html).

 ### Starting from scratch